w314/notes/javaNotes/javaQA.md

 );
 ```

-### 77-4.6 Why would I use the WHERE clause?
+### 77 where clause Why would I use the WHERE clause?

 FILTERING: The filtering clause of a select statement is a `WHERE` clauses that defines how selected rows are filtered from the table. `WHERE` clauses use logical operators to select records that meet specific conditions.

-### 78-4.7 What are some operators that can be used in SQL?
+### 78 sql operators What are some operators that can be used in SQL?

 - Arithmetic
 - Bitwise